 A Location Routing Number (LRN) is a 10-digit North American Numbering Plan (NANP) number in the format NXX-NXX-XXXX, where N = 2 to 9 and X = 0 to 9, that uniquely identifies a switching entity or Point of Interconnection (POI).

-LRNs are required to implement Local Number Portability (LNP) in accordance with CRTC regulatory requirements.
+LRNs are required to implement Local Number Portability (LNP) and Thousands-Block Pooling in accordance with CRTC regulatory requirements.
 For the purpose of this Appendix, LNP includes Wireless Number Portability (WNP).
 An LRN is used to route calls to telephone numbers that have been ported between certain telecommunication service providers, i.e., between two Local Exchange Carriers (LECs), two Wireless Service Providers (WSPs), or a LEC and a WSP.
 An LRN is also used to route calls to telephone numbers that have been ported between two switching entities/POIs of a single LEC within an ILEC Exchange Area, and to telephone numbers that have been ported between ILEC Exchange Areas within a Location Porting Zone (LPZ).

+Where a Thousands-Block has been assigned to a LEC or WSP, and that LEC or WSP is not the CO Code holder, the LRN is also utilized to route calls to the Thousands-Block assignee.

 All 10-digits of the LRN must be transmitted when routing calls to ported numbers, since use of a partial LRN with only 7-digits can lead to numbering conflicts and/or other problems that may cause call failure,